carlidel/simanager/docs/doc_pages/parameter_inspection.md

         parameter_file_name: # Name to use in the folder name
 ```

 Note that some of these keys are optional, while others are mandatory depending on the inspection method used.
 For a better overview of the different inspection methods, please refer to the docstring of the ```ParameterInspection``` dataclass.
-Which is also reported at the end of this section for convenience.

 Let us assume that we have in our master study the following parameter file: